History of Hill View Manor

 Hill View Manor is no longer abandoned.
-We have a regular staff along with a security staff.
-We also have a security alarm system, with surveillance video throughout the interior and exterior of the building.
+We have regular staff along with volunteers and paranormal investigators.
+A security alarm system with surveillance video monitors the interior and exterior of the building.
 Police officers patrol the building regularly.
 Trespassers will be prosecuted to the full extent of the law.

-The Lawrence County Home for the Aged, also known as the poor house or poor farm housed the county’s mentally ill, severely destitute, and elderly residents that didn’t have any known family.
+Hill View Manor was known as The Lawrence County Home for the Aged, also known as the poor house or poor farm, and housed the county’s mentally ill, severely destitute, and elderly residents that didn’t have any known family.
 It was built to replace the aging New Castle City Home and consolidated various small institutions around the county.

 The facility opened it’s doors on Tuesday, October 19, 1926.
 That day, Perry D Snyder, and his wife Mary A Snyder, whom were first elected in March 1913 to serve in respective posts of the New Castle City Home, took up residence in the Lawrence County Home for the Aged.
 Along with Mr. and Mrs. Snyder, their two children, about 12 staff members, and the first twenty inmates, left the old City home and also took up residence in the Lawrence County Home.
 A young boy was among these first twenty inmates, although the home did not generally take children.